Basic knowledge of Islamic Inheritance

 This has led to a conflict of views between Shia and Sunni as many of the relatives were not satisfied with the testimony and appeared to be a source of injustice for Muhammad’s Household.

-We have briefly discussed the law on the testator above, here we are going in-depth on laws on creating Islamic will.
+We have briefly discussed the law on the testator above, here we are going in-depth into laws on creating Islamic will.
 It is important for the purposes of completing your religious duty and prevents any later family disputes.
 You create a list of all your possessions which is termed an estate.
 It is possible for you to do this on your own, but a solicitor is necessary considering that it is a legal document.

 There are many aspects that form this will including whom you consider entitled, guardians and witnesses, etc. You also specify in your will all the funeral and burial rites will be carried out as instructed by Islam which restricts post-mortem, demands burial right after death, and so forth.